Ada-Developers-Academy/ada-precourse-v2/preparing-for-ada/python-style.md

     * Note that this is the recommendation in the [PEP8 coding style guide](https://peps.python.org/pep-0008/#tabs-or-spaces).
 However, one reason we may chose not to follow this guideline is accessibility.
 Folks who need to display the text larger will find that spaces can consume a great deal of horizontal space, and thus may prefer a tab that can be adjusted by the editor.
   * Continuation lines should align wrapped elements either vertically using Python's implicit line joining inside parentheses, brackets and braces, or using a hanging indent.
 When using a hanging indent the following should be considered; there should be no arguments on the first line and further indentation should be used to clearly distinguish itself as a continuation line:
 * **[Maximum line length = 79 characters](https://www.python.org/dev/peps/pep-0008/#id19)**  - You should have no more than 79 characters on a single line.
+  * VS Code provides vertical rules to indicate when you are nearing the line limit.
+To turn on the vertical lines, open the **Command Palette**(`settings.json`) with `cmd` `shift` `p` or by choosing Command Palette after clicking the gear in the bottom left corner.
 * **[Imports should be on separate lines](https://www.python.org/dev/peps/pep-0008/#id23)**
 * **[Function & variable names](https://www.python.org/dev/peps/pep-0008/#id45)** - Function & variable names should be lower case with each word separated by underscores.